Answer a few simple questions to make your document in minutes

 The fees associated with hiring and working with an attorney might total hundreds of dollars or thousands, depending on the level of complexity.
 As you plan to create your free document with Rocket Lawyer, you will need to follow the instructions that are given.
 You can always have a Rocket Lawyer On Call® attorney review it for you prior to signing it.

-To turn this drafted document into a true legal agreement, both parties must sign it, digitally using RocketSign®, or otherwise.
+To turn this drafted document into a true legal agreement, both parties must sign it, electronically using RocketSign®, or otherwise.
 Make sure that the tenant receives a copy of the fully executed agreement.
 With a Premium membership, you also can print it out, save it as a Word document or PDF file, and/or copy it when needed.
 Also feel free to take a look at our entire selection of landlord-tenant legal documents.

 The law can change over time and it may be different by location.
 If you've got any questions in connection to California rental laws, you can always talk to a lawyer.
 Hiring a legal professional to review your California Lease Agreement can be expensive.
 Certain lawyers won't even accept requests to review your document if they weren't the one who worked on it.
 In the event that an attorney does decide to help you, they would still charge their standard fees for doing it.
 An easier and more cost-effective alternative is through the On Call attorney network.
 By becoming a Premium member, you can get your contracts reviewed or send any questions.
 Whether you decide to create more copies of your California Rental Contract or other legal documents for landlords, Rocket Lawyer will be by your side.